jfcloutier/karma_system/design_notes/acting.md

 ### Goal activation status

-The status of a goal activation (observed or experienced) indicates where it is in its progression toward, hopefully, being achieved, including the possibility of reaching a dead end.
+The status of a goal activation (observed or experienced) indicates where it is in its progression toward, hopefully, being achieved, including the possibility of having reached a dead end.

 The possible statuses are: